isadoramariamendes/rshell/README.md

 to check some memory leaks using valgrind;

 # Dependencies

 By now this software do not use any external library.

 #Bugs/Limitations/Issues

-This program has undefined behavior when executing `"Hi!" > README`.
-Sometimes it just echo `"Hi!" > README` as expected since I did not treated `>` and `<` as connectors, but sometimes I have other errors.
+Any command thar depends on `>` and `<` as connectors do not work properly.
+Because of it sometimes it has undefined behavior when executing `"Hi!" > README`.
+Sometimes it just echo `"Hi!" > README` as expected, but sometimes I have other errors.